 Example: A social media influencer shares the funniest content from his peers and includes his own content as well.
 It’s a great way to show that he’s one of the best and encourage more subscribers.

-Did you know that infographics are liked and shared on social media 3x more times more than any other type of content?
+Did you know that infographics are liked and shared on social media 3 times more than any other type of content?
 They surely make compelling content and add a bit of flare to your newsletter.

 Creating visual newsletters is a great way to encourage engagement and interest.
 Your infographics can include stats about your company, product or industry.
 Make sure to include infographics that your audience would find interesting and something that would cause them to share it.